 The valley and mountains around it are full of hiking and biking trails waiting to be explored.
 Many trails start near the “Big Bear Discovery Center”.

-Located adjacent to Big Bear Lake on highway 38, the center offers maps, passes, café, a souvenir shop (Adventure Outpost) and expert advice from the on-duty rangers.
+Located adjacent to Big Bear Lake on highway 38, the center offers maps, passes, a café, a souvenir shop (Adventure Outpost), and expert advice from the on-duty rangers.
 You can also join educational Naturalist-led interpretive programs and events.

 From the balcony of the discovery center, you can enjoy a great view of the Lake nestled in the middle of the San Bernardino Forest - a perfect photo opportunity.

 We decided we want to enjoy a hike close to the lake, so we started by talking to the rangers.
 They were very friendly and helpful.
 They gave us a map of the area showing all the trails.
 They showed us how to walk from the Discovery Center to the Alpine Pedal Path - which runs adjacent to the lake.

 The best way to find this trail from the Discovery Center is to look for signs to the “Cougar Crest Trail” then turn left towards the lake.